TrebitschTheReal/cakeStore/README.md

 # CakeShop

 This my degree project, where you can:
-- see the guest design if you are not logged in yet
+- see the guest design if you are not logged in yet (not much here at the moment)
 - search, and manage stock, build recipes, and create / modify ingredients if you have manager role
-- manage users if you have admin privilige.
+- manage users, create new accounts if you have admin privilige.

 ## Project setup for devs